AndreRudolph/impulsephp-doc/docs/client/components.md

 <h4><a id="synchronize-with-server">Synchronize with server</a></h4>

-In some cases you might need to synchronize client state component (e.g. text input or a selected item) with the server.
-For this purpose Impulse identifies <span class="code-hint">dirty</span> components.
+When creating custom components or extending existing ones, you might need to synchronize client state component (e.g. text input or a selected item) with the server.
+For this purpose Impulse identifies
+<span class="code-hint">dirty</span> components.